FREQUENTLY ASKED QUESTIONS

 Q: May I have an extension on my application?

-A: No. All applications must be postmarked by the published deadline to be considered (see the main page for deadlines).
+A: No. All applications must be submitted by the published deadline to be considered (see the main page for deadlines).

 Q: I know the application essay is supposed to be about 500 words, but is it a problem if my essay is over / under that word count?

-A: As long as your essay fits handwritten in the space provided, we are not going to go through and manually count the words.
+A: We are not going to go through and manually count the words.
 That said, there are no bonus points for being verbose, so do say whatever you want to say as succinctly as possible.

 Q: I applied as a sophomore last year, do I need to apply again?